 - Injection site skin irritation and muscle weakness, which may lead to head drop in more severe cases

 - Blurred vision

 It’s true that Botox has usefulness as a migraine and photophobia treatment.
 However, these uses were clearly not part of its original intent but were discovered and studied later as its effects were reported.
 Because of that, many experts recommend exhausting other treatment options before trying Botox for those conditions.
 Plus, the thought of being injected with a neurotoxin simply makes a lot of people squirm.

 Triptans is the common name for medications based on tryptamine.
 Tryptamines are psychotropic drugs derived as a metabolite of tryptophan, the amino acid in turkey famous for prompting the traditional Thanksgiving nap.
 We won’t go deep into triptans here, but according to research they are “capable of producing profound changes in sensory perception, mood and thought…”

 Triptans are oral drugs which have been used for decades to treat acute migraine attacks.
 They are not a cure for migraine, but are designed to stop the attack after onset.
 As such, triptan drugs aren’t likely to be helpful as a light sensitivity treatment over the long term.
-They don’t address the underlying cause of photophobia or migraine, but may offer some relief if administered to migraine patients during an episode.
+They don’t address the underlying cause of photophobia or migraine, but may offer some relief if administered to migraine patients during an episode, preferably at its onset.